cwise24/snopsy/docs/module2/7_pipeline.rst

 Pipeline
 ======

 Pipelines allow for continuous integration, delivery and deployment.
-Anytime your repository is updated we can now run extensive testing to validate changes and produce reports (artifacts) proving new changes will work (or not work).
+Anytime your repository is updated we *may* now run extensive testing to validate changes and produce reports (artifacts) proving new changes will work (or not work).

 .. figure:: imgs/pipeline1.png